SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

       </p>

-7. Finally, everything that you have done locally can also be achieved through the web terminal, which of cause comes pre-installed with the `gcloud` command etc.
+7. Finally, everything that you have done locally can also be achieved through the web terminal, which of course comes pre-installed with the `gcloud` command etc.
    <p align="center">
      <img src="../figures/gcp_terminal.png" width="800" >
    </p>